 Technical Communication Certificate Requirements:

 This program leads to an M.A. in English with a Certificate in Technical Writing.
-In addition to the requirements listed below, this program requires additional coursework in technical writing and editing as well as coursework in a technical or allied field.
+In addition to the basic requirements listed below, this program requires additional coursework in technical writing and editing as well as coursework in a technical or allied field.
 Those courses will be determined in consultation with the Director of Technical Writing.
 The program requires 12 courses (36 hours) for completion, 6 of which (18 hours) will be in literature.
 You will need to complete either a Capstone Project or a Thesis.
 The other course requirements are as follows:

 |EH 501||THRY & PRACTICE TECHNICAL COMM||3|

 |EH 603||EDITING FOR PUBLICATION||3|

 |Allied Field Course||3|

 |Total Semester Hours||18|